 Eli S. Shorter, brother of John Gill.
 Shorter and named for his uncle, Judge Shorter, of Columbus, Georgia, was born and reared in Monticello, Georgia.
 A graduate of Yale University, he served Alabama as a representative in the 34th and 35th United States Congress (1855-1859).
 During the Civil War he was Colonel of the 18th Regiment, Alabama Infantry, C.S.A.

 Kenan moved his residence to North Georgia and became Judge of the Cherokee Circuit (1835-1838).
-Edward Young Hill moved to LaGrange, Georgia and became Judge of the, Coweta Circuit (1844-1853), and was also an unsuccessful candidate for Governor of Georgia in 1849, being defeated by George W. Towns.
-Charles L. Bartlett, son of Judge George T Bartlett, after moving from Monticello to Macon in 1875, became Solicitor General (1877-1881)-and Judge (1892-1894) of the Macon Circuit.
+Edward Young Hill moved to LaGrange, Georgia and became Judge of the Coweta Circuit (1844-1853), and was also an unsuccessful candidate for Governor of Georgia in 1849, being defeated by George W. Towns.
+Charles L. Bartlett, son of Judge George T Bartlett, after moving from Monticello to Macon in 1875, became Solicitor General (1877-1881) and Judge of the Macon Circuit (1892-1894).

 Jasper County, as did other counties in Georgia, furnished its quota of men and material to the Confederate States Army during the disastrous Civil War.